thenasko/mathematics-in-the-world/probability/basic.md

 > Imagine a city whose streets form a perfect grid.
 Starting at the point with coordinates $$(0,0)$$, how many ways are there to walk to the intersection $$(m, n)$$ in $$m + n$$ steps?

+The key to this problem is finding a suitable interpretation of the suitable paths.
+Given a path, we will associate to it a list of instructions *X* and *Y*: "X" stands for a step in the positive $$x$$-direction (right), and likewise for "Y".
+A path between $$(0,0)$$ and $$(m,n)$$ must be made up of $$m+n$$ instructions, $$m$$ of which are X and the remaining $$n$$ Y. Conversely, given such a string of Xs and Ys, we can construct a path.

+We have reduced the problem to counting strings of length $$m+n$$ with $$m$$ Xs and $$n$$ Ys.
+The answer to this simple combinatorial problem is
+$$
+\binom{m+n}{m} = \binom{m+n}{n}.
+$$

 ### A personal taste for money

 > Ten white and ten black balls are placed in an urn.
 You are allowed to choose one of the two colors.
 A ball is drawn from the urn, and it the color matches you get $10.
 If the colors are not a match, there is no prize.
 If the game is to be played only once, how much are you willing to pay for it?

+The probability of getting matching colors is $$1/2$$, so the expected value of the game is
+$$
+\frac{1}{2} \cdot 10 + \frac{1}{2} \cdot 0 = 5.
+$$
+Whether anyone would be willing to pay $5 for this game is an entirely different question.
+First, if we were allowed to play the game many times, and we paid less than $5 for it, we expect to have positive earnings.
+On the other hand, there is no reason to pay more than $5 from the game, that is, unless we derive additional gains by playing this game (e.g., it is enjoyable, we network, etc.).

+If we are only allowed to play once, paying $5 seems like an even steeper price.
+In the end of the day, making a decision requires weighing the possibility of wining $5 against the possibility of loosing $5.
+The point of this discussion is that expected value is useful when evaluating games, but it should not be the only criterion we take into consideration.
+There are numerous additional factors, but one should always look at the variance and any potential stop limits.

 ### St. Petersburg paradox